tcsawyer/tcsawyer.github.io/cv.md

 # Education

 Ph.D.
 Candidate (ABD), Washington University in St. Louis.
-Degree expected May 2021
+Defended: 14 May 2021

 > Dissertation: How to Read a Medieval Book: Recomposing Bodley 851
 >